angellist/boba/README.md

 we will not accept compilers which overwrite the Tapioca default compilers.
 See the [Tapioca Manual](https://github.com/Shopify/tapioca/blob/main/manual/compilers.md) for a list of these compilers.
 Instead, compilers which extend or overwrite the default Tapioca compilers should be given unique names.

-Contributed compilers should be documented and include a link or reference to the Gem, DSL, or other module they implement RBIs for.
+Contributed compilers should be well documented, and named after and include a link or reference to the Gem, DSL, or other module they implement RBIs for.

+Compilers for Gems, DSLs, or modules that are not publicly available will not be accepted.

 ## Todo

 1. Specs & spec harness
-2. Docs & doc harness